scimaksim/nasa-api-vignette/README.md

   for(i in 1:length(earthMassCol)){
     if(!is.na(starSpecTypeCol[i])){
+      # Extract first letter from stellar classification in the NASA Exoplanet Archive
       data$spectralClass[i] <- substr(starSpecTypeCol[i], 1, 1)
     } else {
+      # If stellar classification is not provided
       data$spectralClass[i] <- NA
     }

+    # Exclude planets which are larger than "super-Earths" (10M)
     if(!is.na(earthMassCol[i]) & earthMassCol[i] <= 10 &
        earthMassCol[i] >= 0.1){

+      # Create list of habitability zone and flux parameters
       hzVars <- calculateHZ(effectiveTempCol[i],
                             luminosityRatioCol[i])

+      # Extract individual parameters from the list
       data$innerHZ[i] <- hzVars[[1]]
       data$outerHZ[i] <- hzVars[[2]]